linxxcad/ImprovedMCRT/Instructions.md

 You can design the input files according to your own needs, and then use MCRTlxx to simulate your mirror field.

 ## How to design the inputfiles
-Inputfiles consist of three files, a json file for setting simulation parameters, a scn file for setting heliostat field and a txt file for simulated heliostat id().
+Inputfiles consist of three files, a json file for setting simulation parameters, a scn file for setting heliostat field and a txt file.

 ## Results